Fun days out in February half term around the UK

 All of these events and activities happen throughout half term (16 to 24 February 2019) unless otherwise stated in the listing.
 Half term holiday dates vary in some parts of the UK.

 If you are looking for family getaways over half term check out my suggestions on where to go on holiday in February.
+And if you are looking for more half term holiday fun, take a look at what’s happening in the UK in May and events during the Christmas school holidays.

 Things to do in February half term in Birmingham